gunrugger/Ubuntu_Bash_Custom/README.md

 # Ubuntu_Bash_Custom
 My aliases and functions.

-Make sure that you set up a privet key in the github account.
+Make sure that you add your public key in the github account.
 Don't forget to ssh-add the private key on your local machine.

 Run the following in bash: